How to Clean and Care for Reclaimed Wood

 Get Wood Cleaner

 There are obviously a lot of wood cleaners on the market, so you’ll need to do your research before committing to one.
 A mixture of olive oil, white vinegar, and water works great for cleaning reclaimed wood that hasn’t been treated.
-If the wood has been treated, however, simply use a gentle soap and cleaning rag.
+If the wood has been treated, however, simply use a gentle soap and a damp cleaning rag.
 If there are tricky areas that have crumbs or other buildup stuck in them, you can use a soft brush.
 Many companies also make soaps specifically for cleaning wood.
 Dilute it with some water and wash away!

 Watch Out For Heat